 Dr. Fuhrman says, “White, cremini, Portobello, oyster, shiitake, maitake, and reishi mushrooms all have anti-cancer properties—some are anti-inflammatory, stimulate the immune system, prevent DNA damage, slow cancer cell growth, cause programmed cancer cell death, and inhibit angiogenesis.”Dr. Joel Fuhrman

 In addition, the Mushroom Council promotes mushrooms as a way to maintain a healthy weight.
 (The mushroom council has LOADS of resources here!)

-How can you argue with that!
-Since learning the benefits of mushrooms, I’ve tried to incorporate them more.
+How can you argue with that!?
+Since learning the benefits of mushrooms, I’ve tried to incorporate them more into my diet.
 If you still aren’t on the mushroom bandwagon, the first time I found them delicious was sautéed in butter and loaded onto a burger.
 From there, I was hooked!

 So, give these egg stuffed mushrooms a try and let me know if you can get into mushrooms!
 (Check out my printable healthy meal plans for more high protein ideas for breakfast!)

 - 1 half Large Portobello mushroom Scraped of ribs

 - 1 pinch salt